EmrehanB/stm32-embedded-journey/README.md

 Each exercise lives in its own folder with a dedicated README explaining the approach.
 The repo grows with new sections as the courses progress.

+See [RESOURCES.md](./RESOURCES.md) for courses, reference documents, and articles used throughout this repo.

 ---

 ## Course 1 — Bare-metal Embedded C